On this page

 How to request a RAT

 A SMS (text) will be sent confirming where you can collect your kit.
-This message will need to be displayed on arrival in order to collect the RAT kit.
+You may be asked to show the SMS to collect the RAT kit.

 If you are unable to collect, you may be able to get your RAT kit delivered to your home.
 When you submit your request, the online form will confirm that your RAT will be delivered, you will then receive a text message (SMS) after your RAT kit has been delivered.

-You can request for multiple people in your household.
+You can request a RAT kit for multiple people in your household.
 A request form is required for each person who needs to get tested.

 If you need help filling in the online request form, someone can complete it on your behalf, or you can call the Public Health Hotline on 1800 671 738 for assistance.